polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will disable User Account Control on the Windows Server 2016 Azure VMs that will be hosting your SAP implementation to the Active Directory domain contoso.com.

-> Note: This is a temporary measure.
+> **Note**: This is a temporary measure.
 You should re-enable User Account Control once you complete the setup.

 1. From the Remote Desktop session to **adPDC** VM, start **Windows PowerShell ISE** as Administrator.